zdanielm/streamlit-llm/README.md

 OPENAI_API_KEY = "YOUR_API_KEY"
 ```
 > [!WARNING]
-> Make sure to replace YOUR_API_KEY to your actual key (while keeping the double quotes)!
+> Make sure to replace YOUR_API_KEY with your actual key (while keeping the double quotes)!

 ### 5. Run app